Counting large patterns in degenerate graphs: Introduction

 To compare these results to those of Curticapean and Marx, note that the $cd$ in our result bounds the vertex cover number $\tau$ of $H$.
 Expressing our running time with this parameter, we have that $O\big((cd)^2 f(c,d) |H|^{f(c,d)} |G|^c \big)$ translates to $O\big((\tau)^2 f(\tau,d) |H|^{f(\tau,d)} {|G|^{\tau/d}} \big)$ where~$f(\tau,d) = 2^d(\tau)^{d+1}$ and $O\big((cd)^{2cd+d} |G|^c \big)$ translates to $O\big((\tau)^{2\tau+d} {|G|^{\tau/d}} \big)$, so in both cases this improves the exponent of~$|G|$ by a factor of~$1/d$.

 We are specifically interested in~$(1,d)$-locatable patterns as these can be counted with only a linear dependence on~$|G|$ in the running time.
 We characterise these patterns (Section~\ref{sec:structure}) and supplement our positive algorithmic results with a lower bound that shows that even counting patterns very close to being~$(1,d)$-locatable is already $\#W[1]$-hard (Section~\ref{sec:lower-bound}).
-Note that we explicitly link the degeneracy~$d$ to the pattern via the locatability property, our setting is different from the characterisation by Bera \etal~\cite{beraCountingDegenerate2022}, who ask which patterns can be counted in linear time for \emph{all}~$d$.
+Note that we explicitly link the degeneracy~$d$ to the pattern via the locatability property, our setting is different from the characterisation by \cite{beraCountingDegenerate2022}, who ask which patterns can be counted in linear time for \emph{all}~$d$.
 This means that~$(1,d)$-locatable patterns can be counted in linear time in graphs of degeneracy~$\leq d$, but might not be in graphs of degeneracy~$> d$.
-In this short version of the paper, proofs marked with \omitted~can be found in the Appendix.